-For two years, the researchers conducted the study on a 0.7-hectare experimental horizontal levee in Lorenzo, California constructed to treat a small portion of the secondary effluent from a conventional activated sludge wastewater treatment plant (Cecchetti, Angela, Katherine and David, 2020).
+For two years, the researchers conducted the study on a 0.7-hectare experimental horizontal levee in Lorenzo, California, constructed to treat a small portion of the secondary effluent from a conventional activated sludge wastewater treatment plant (Cecchetti, Angela, Katherine and David, 2020).

-The wetlands reduce storm surges and while providing space for wetland transgression to a higher elevation as sea levels rise.
+The wetlands reduce storm surges while providing space for wetland transgression to a higher elevation as sea levels rise.

-The traditional approaches involve the construction of seawalls and levees which is costly.
+The traditional approaches involve the construction of seawalls and levees, which is costly.

 A horizontal levee is a new and cost-effective approach to do away with raising existing levees as sea-level rises while at the same time reducing contaminants from municipal wastewater facilities.